Using IconVectors with VS Code / GitHub Copilot

 Troubleshooting

-• make sure the port in mcp.json matches the IconVectors bridge port,
+• The port in mcp.json matches the bridge port used by IconVectors.

-• make sure the server is started in VS Code,
+• The server is actually started in VS Code.